celicom11/SokoBoy/README.md

 **Note:** the generated positions/nodes are often called **stages**.
 ## How to Build
  ### Windows/MSVC
 Just open the SokoBoy.vcxproj project and build.
-There is pure C++/14, STL code, no dependencies.
+There is pure C++/17, STL code, no dependencies.
 Code uses Unicode and can be built targeting both x32/x64 arch.
 ### Linux/Mac
-Bad news is that there is a small static _ReadAllFiles method to read all files from the directory using wildcards/mask like "...\Dir\A*1?0.*" supported by FindFirstFile/FindNextFile Windows API.
-As the Boost is not used here, it is a bit of a pain implementing an identical cross-platform functionality just with the with C++/17 std::filesystem....
-So, feel free to replace this function and create a gcc makefile to build it on the non-Win platforms.
+Recently Windows specific API was removed from _ReadAllFiles method to so the code should be cross-platform ready - not tested though.
 ## How to Use
  ### Puzzles
   After building the SokoBoy, prepare or download a text file (usually with a txt/xsb/soko extension) with a **single** puzzle in correct XSB format.